Following his amputation in 2008, Robert Oliver discovered kayaking during his rehabilitation and hasn’t looked back since.

 After fracturing his leg during a football match and developing Compartment Syndrome, Rob endured 17 operations to try to repair the damage to his leg.
 The operations were unsuccessful and Rob’s right leg was amputated below the knee.

 Rob’s prosthetist, Mark Ledger commented: “It’s been a pleasure to work with Rob; he demands much more from his prosthesis than most amputees and is really putting his prosthesis through its paces.
-We’ll continue to support Rob as he strives to realise his hopes and ambitions to represent Great Britain at the 2016 Paralympics in Rio.”
+We’ll continue to support Rob as he strives to represent Great Britain.”

-Rob became European 200m Sprint Champion in the Czech Republic in May 2015 and won a silver medal at the World Championships in Milan in August.
+Since then, Rob became the European 200m Sprint Champion in 2015 and won a silver medal at the World Championships later that year.